dr-saad-la/codelabs/index.md

 # Data Science and Computing Versity

-Welcome to Data Science and Computing Versity!
-Explore a comprehensive collection of tutorials, tips, and resources across various domains of data science and computing.
+Data Science and Computing Versity is a space or a versity of short, well explained tutorials in the real of data science, data engineering, computing and other diverse of tools.

 ## Programming Tools